 What We Have Achieved

-- Built two children’s villages in Kaluga region – Kitezh and Orion
+- Helped to build two children’s villages in Kaluga region – Kitezh and Orion

 - Introduced therapeutic work with children to Kitezh Children’s Community